 Luhrmann, Tanya Marie

-1989: Persuasions of the Witch's Craft: ritual magic in modem culture.
+1989: Persuasions of the Witch's Craft: ritual magic in modern culture.
 Harvard University Press (and Basil Blackwell).

 1996: The Good Parsi: the postcolonial anxieties of an Indian colonial elite .
 Harvard University Press.